-Based on recent samples collected from the site, there is potential that some of the excavated soils may have metal concentrations above background levels.
+Based on previous investigation at the site, there is potential that some of the excavated soils may have metal concentrations above background levels.
 Also possible are those contaminants typical for excavation equipment, such as hydraulic oil and diesel.

 1.3 SCHEDULE